kevin218/Eureka/docs/source/ecf.rst

 bg_deg
 '''''''
-Sets the degree of the background subtraction.
+Sets the degree of the column-by-column background subtraction.
+If bg_deg is negative, use the median background of entire frame.
+Set to None for no background subtraction.
+Also, best to emphasize that we're performing column-by-column BG subtraction

 The function is defined in :func:`S3_data_reduction.optspex.fitbg<eureka.S3_data_reduction.optspex.fitbg>`